 Important Notice: The updated stamp duty calculators are based on existing Government SDLT information and resources.
 Please use stamp duty calculations for guidance purposes only.

 Stamp duty calculations include the non resident surcharge of 2% applied to all rates with the exception of the zero rate threshold for additional property purchases below £40k.

 The stamp duty calculations above apply to freehold residential property located in England or Northern Ireland.
-The SDLT calculations show indicative levels of stamp duty for non-UK residents from April 2021.
+The SDLT calculations show indicative levels of stamp duty for non-UK residents.
 For UK based SDLT calculations please use our UK resident stamp duty calculator.

 From April 2021 anyone living overseas might need to pay an additional 2 percent in stamp duty if they buy a property in England or Northern Ireland.